meikemorren/CrossCulturalChallengesTPB/readme.md

 # Data and Code of Meta Analysis
-### by Meike Morren & Amir Grinstein

-This repository contains all the data and code that is used to produce the analyses in *The Cross-Cultural Challenges of Integrating Personal Norms into the Theory of Planned Behavior: A Meta-Analytic Structural Equation Modeling (MASEM) Approach*.

 We conducted a meta-analysis on Theory of Planned Behavior (TPB) in the field of environmentally friendly behavior.
 Additionally, we have added personal norms to the framework to explore how they should be integrated with TPB.
 During the data collection, we tried to include studies from as many countries as possible so that we could make valid cross-cultural comparisons.
 This led to a dataset of 255 samples (described in 231 articles) from 50 countries.
-For more information on the data collection, please contact meike.morren@vu.nl.

 ## Folders